Nutrition and diet

 • Feeds Bifidobacterium and butyrate producers.

-• Increases stool bulk modestly.
+• Increases stool bulk.

 • Lowers post-meal blood glucose response.